Everything there is to know about Tenner

 It is essential we are given permission to use images of students on our website.
 If we do not have this permission, students will not be able to enter all the competitions.

-The final competition will be based on the completed logbooks.
-While we hope that all students will seek to enter this final competition, please note up to three logbooks per school can be entered to the national final.
-Teachers are asked to shortlist from all their groups and submit the best three.
+The final National competition will be based on the completing a logbook.
+While we hope that all students will seek to enter this final competition, please note up to three logbooks per registration can be selected to take part in the National final.
+Teachers/supervisors are asked to shortlist from all their groups.

-Judges from the business world will look at the logbooks and choose the winners according to criteria including innovation, journey travelled and social conscience.
+Our Judges will review these logbooks and choose the winners according to judging criteria including innovation, individual or teamwork and impact within their local community.

-There will be an Awards Celebration Ceremony in May for all winning students and teachers.
-Winners will be notified in April so that travel and permissions can be arranged.
+There will be an Awards Celebration Ceremony in May 2018 for all winning students and teachers.
+Winners will be notified in April so that travel and permission can be arranged.

 There are two age categories for the competition:

 - 11–14 years